Stephen Dando-Collins

-Stephen Dando-Collins (born 1 May 1950) is an Australian historical author and novelist, with books on antiquity, American, Australian, British, and French history, and the two world wars.
-He also writes children's novels, the first of which, Chance in a Million, (Hodder Headline, Sydney, 1998), was filmed by PolyGram as Paws, starring Billy Connolly.
-In 2012, he started the Caesar the War Dog series of children's novels, based on the true stories of modern-day military dogs serving in Afghanistan and elsewhere, with the fifth in the series published in 2016.
+Stephen Dando-Collins (born 1950) is an Australian historical author and novelist, with books on antiquity, American, Australian, British, and French history, and the two world wars.

-He contributes articles to various journals such as BBC History Magazine and Australian Heritage Magazine, and lectures about his books.

-Early life and education

-Dando-Collins was born in the Tasmanian city of Launceston on 1 May 1950, and went to school in Hobart.
-As a teenager he played drums in several rock bands, and at the age of 19 he was co-founder and first secretary of the Van Diemen Light Railway Society.

 Career

 After working in Australia and Britain as a graphic designer, copywriter, creative director, and senior advertising agency executive, he became an independent marketing consultant in Sydney.
 He ran the Australian operations of an American market research company before moving to Noosa Heads, and then to the Tamar Valley in Tasmania, where he writes full-time.
 He and his wife Louise, also an author, live in a former nunnery.

 Dame Marie Bashir, then Governor of New South Wales, Louise Dando-Collins, Stephen Dando-Collins, and launcher Booker Prize-winning author Tom Keneally, at the Museum of Sydney launch of Stephen's Captain Bligh's Other Mutiny, 2007.

-Pasteur's Gambit won Dando-Collins a 2009 Queensland Premier's Literary Award and was shortlisted for the Victorian Premier's Literary awards.

 Dando-Collins and his wife founded the Festival of Golden Words in Tasmania's Tamar Valley, which has become the Tamar Valley Writers Festival.

-Since his 2010 work Legions of Rome, (Quercus, London), Dando-Collins focused on World War I and World War II history and the biographies of Australians who have made a mark on the world stage.
-He made a return to Roman history in 2019 with his biography of Caligula, third emperor of Rome, and to Persian history with his 2020 biography of Cyrus the Great.
+Since his 2010 work Legions of Rome, (Quercus, London), Dando-Collins has focused on World War I and World War II history and the biographies of Australians who have made a mark on the world stage.
+He made a return to Roman history in 2019 with his biography of Caligula, third emperor of Rome, and to Persian history with his 2020 biography of Cyrus the Great, which won the Foreword INDIE silver award for biography the same year.

+He also writes children's novels, the first of which, Chance in a Million, (Hodder Headline, Sydney, 1998), was filmed by PolyGram as Paws, starring Billy Connolly.

+In 2012, he started the Caesar the War Dog series of children's novels, based on the true stories of modern-day military dogs serving in Afghanistan and elsewhere, with the fifth in the series published in 2016.